Tissoudali’s hat-trick propels Gent past OH Leuven

 Editors' Picks

-Nevertheless, that ambitions faded into thin air as they were hit for five despite showing promises in the first 45 minutes.
+Nevertheless, those ambitions faded into thin air as they were hit for five despite showing promises in the first 45 minutes.

 Still fresh from their 2-2 draw against Cercle Brugge last time out, Gent dominated the encounter judging by ball possession but they were unlucky in front of goal.